ssr-glue/vite-plugin/README.md

 * `ServerSideApplication` ---> `ClientSideApplication`
 * `ssr-glue-plugin-server-vue` ---> `ssr-glue-plugin-client-vue`

-One more difference is that the server entry script export a default `ServerSideApplication` instance, whereas the client entry script does not, instead it calls the `boot` method of the `ClientSideApplication`.
+One more difference is that the server entry script export a default function that returns an `ServerSideApplication` instance, whereas the client entry script does not, instead it calls the `boot` method of the `ClientSideApplication`.

 Why?
 Because `ClientSideApplication` is going to run immediately on the browser, whereas `ServerSideApplication`